 The NCRQ Certificate and Diploma in Applied Health and Safety do not require any previous health and safety qualifications or experience.
 They have been carefully developed to progressively build upon the key knowledge, understanding and skills required to be an effective health and safety practitioner.

-If you are considering starting a career in health and safety, we would advise that you commence directly with the NCRQ Certificate or Diploma.
-Completion of a lower level qualification such as NEBOSH National Certificate, or a training course such as IOSH Managing Safely, is not required or recommended.
+If you are considering starting a career in health and safety, we would advise that you commence directly with the NCRQ Level 6 Certificate or Diploma, as our approach to health and safety management and risk control differs from other providers.

 Yes.
 You can enrol and start studying for these qualifications at any time.
 And as there are no exams, you simply request an assignment when you feel you are ready.
 You can work around your own commitments, rather than a strict timetable of exams.

 Our Level 6 qualifications have developed specifically for self-directed learning, and there are no alternative providers who can deliver these higher level qualifications in a direct format at this time.

 NCRQ have developed this suite of health and safety qualifications, and have a panel of leading experts and industry representatives who ensure the quality of training materials and validity of assessments.

-In order to further validate our qualifications, NCRQ has an exclusive partnership with AIM Awards – an Ofqual-regulated awarding organisation.
-AIM Awards give an additional level of oversight and scrutiny to our qualifications, and it is AIM Awards who will formally award the qualifications to students.
+In order to further validate our qualifications, NCRQ has an exclusive partnership with AIM Qualifications – an Ofqual-regulated awarding organisation.
+AIM Qualifications give an additional level of oversight and scrutiny to our Level 6 qualifications, and it is AIM Qualifications who will formally award our Level 6 qualifications to students.